johnmhall/ansible/README.md

 # ansible
 The purpose of this repository is to provide any of my published Ansible playbooks for reference.
 I've provided an explanation of each of them below.
 Please contact me with any questions.
+As I've just started converting my lab environments over to Debian 10, I've been adding new playbooks with -debian.yml as the extension that are still WIP.

 ## deploy-wireguard.yml
 This is the playbook that I currently use to deploy WireGuard in my own environment.
 This playbook is intended to be used on CentOS 7 minimal and is still a work in progress although it works properly as provided.